 Please present your response in list form, numbered 1 to 25.
 Some points may be only a few words, while others may be longer.
 Your complete list should not exceed 2 pages.

-This is one of the most unique “essay” prompts we have seen come along in years!
-We suspect that many applicants may not like this new prompt since it’s so far “out there” and different from what else is out there.
-While this shouldn’t be a completely frivolous list, it also should not simply rehash what else is in your application.
-Seemingly random facts such as “I once roadtripped with a friend and visited two dozen baseball stadiums” are interesting and reveal something about you, whether you realize it or not.
-We have seem some advice out there that tells applicants that all 25 items must be “unique” and “ownable,” but it would be a mistake to apply that rule to all 25 items.
-If the favorite part of your week is spending a couple of hours on Sunday morning reading the paper, then it would be crazy for that not to make it into this list, whether or not other applicants might possibly say the same thing.
+Some admissions experts tell applicants that all 25 items must be “unique” and “aligned with their brand,” but it would be a mistake to apply that rule to all 25 items.
+If the favorite part of your week is playing pickup basketball with friends, then it would be crazy for that not to make it into this list, whether or not other applicants might possibly say the same thing.
 For us, a good rule of thumb is that approximately half of this list should reinforce your application themes (which you should have nailed down long before drafting this list), and the other half can be more “fun”… Don’t run the risk of putting the admissions committee to sleep with your list.
-Finally, take a look at the examples that Fuqua admissions officers have posted about themselves… You’ll see that they’re far from 100% serious!
+Finally, take a look at these examples that Fuqua admissions officers and students have posted about themselves… You’ll see that they’re far from 100% serious!

 - When asked by your family, friends, and colleagues why you want to go to Duke, what do you tell them?
 Share the reasons that are most meaningful to you.